Term | ||

 Coast Capital lets you renew your mortgage 210 days early before your mortgage maturity.
 You can lock in your rate 120 days before renewal, and they offer weekly, bi-weekly, semi-monthly, and monthly mortgage payment options.

 Coastal Community Credit Union has 24 branches on Vancouver Island, from Port Hardy to Victoria.
-Coastal Community Credit Union's One Grand Plan gives you $1,000 towards the down payment on your first home if you save at least $100 monthly to your One Grand Plan savings account.
+Coastal Community Credit Union's One Grand Plan gives you $1,000 towards the down payment on your first home if you save at least $100 monthly to your One Grand Plan savings account and lock it in for 36 months.

 Their mortgages are re-advanceable, which means that you can re-borrow the amounts that you have paid with no extra fees.